cjus/hydra-aws-docker-article/README.md

 * Build a container
 * Run a container

 The tag for the command above specifies your service name and version.
 It's a good practice to prefix that entry with your username or company name.
 For example: `cjus/hello-service:0.0.1` If you're using Docker hub to store your containers then you'll need definitely need to prefix your container name.
-We'll touch on Docker hub a bit more later.
+We'll touch on Docker hub a bit later.

 Let's take a look at each of the steps above.

 ### Building a simple microservice

 To build our simple microservice we'll use a package called Hydra-express, which creates a microservice using Hydra and ExpressJS.
 Why not just ExpressJS?
 By itself, an ExpressJS app only allows you to build a Node server and add API routes.
 However, that basic server isn't really a complete microservice.
 Granted that point is somewhat debatable - shades of gray if you will.
 In comparison, a Hydra-express app includes functionality to discover other Hydra apps and load balance requests between them using presence and health information.
 Those capabilities will become important when we consider multiple services running and communicating with each other on AWS and in a Docker Swarm cluster.
-Building Hydra and Hydra-Express apps is covered in more detail in my earlier [RisingStack articles](https://community.risingstack.com/author/carlos/).
+Building Hydra and Hydra-Express apps are covered in more detail in my earlier [RisingStack articles](https://community.risingstack.com/author/carlos/).

 This approach does however, require that you're running a local instance of Redis or have access to a remote one.
 In the extremely unlikely event that you're unfamiliar with Redis - checkout this [quick start page](https://www.hydramicroservice.com/docs/quick-start/step1.html).